linera-io/linera-protocol/docker/local-tests/README.md

 # Integration test using Kubernetes

-To build the Docker images, the `client`, `proxy` and `server` binaries have to be built and copied into this directory.
+To build the Docker images, the `linera`, `linera-proxy` and `linera-server` binaries have to be built and copied into this directory.
 The steps to do this are:

 ```
 cd $repo

 cargo build --release
-cp target/release/{client,proxy,setup} docker
+cp target/release/{linera,linera-proxy,linera-server} docker/local-tests

-cd docker
+cd docker/local-tests

 for image in client proxy server setup; do
-    docker build -t "zefchain-test-$image" . --target "$image"
+    docker build -t "linera-test-$image" . --target "$image"
 done
 ```